patternfly/patternfly/README.md

 - Safari
 - Edge

-We also provide documentation for IE11 support.
-This isn't baked into the library directly, but we provide information on how to achieve it in our [wiki](https://github.com/patternfly/patternfly-next/wiki/IE11-Support).
+We also provide documentation for how to enable IE11 support in our [wiki](https://github.com/patternfly/patternfly-next/wiki/IE11-Support).